Do Thyroid Supplements Help Thyroid Patients Feel Better?

 Let’s talk about these organs and systems which can drag down your thyroid:

-- First up is gut function - Your gut is the site of at least 20% of thyroid conversion (13).
-In addition, it is also the site that your thyroid medication is absorbed.
+- First up is gut function – Your gut is the site of at least 20% of thyroid conversion (13).
+In addition, it is also the site where your thyroid medication is absorbed.
 Problems in your gut may lead to decreased absorption of your thyroid medication and a reduction in T3 levels through thyroid conversion.
 Problems such as fungal overgrowth, bacterial overgrowth, acid reflux, constipation, irritable bowel syndromes, etc. can all impact thyroid function in an indirect way!
 You can take supplements such as proteolytic enzymes, probiotics, prebiotics, and L-glutamine to help improve gut function.

 - Next up is liver function – Your liver is the major site of T4 to T3 conversion in the body!
 In fact, most of the T3 in circulation comes from your liver.
 Common problems such as insulin resistance can damage your liver and lead to impaired liver function.
 Impaired liver function may then impact thyroid conversion and, therefore, thyroid function (14).
 You can take liver support supplements and blood sugar support supplements (if you have fatty liver disease) to improve liver health and, therefore, thyroid function.